JaskRendix/chirp-rpi/README.md

 # Chirp‑RPI — Modern Python Driver and Tools for the Chirp Soil Sensor

 Chirp‑RPI is a modern Python 3.12+ driver and toolkit for the **Chirp capacitive soil‑moisture sensor**, which also measures temperature and ambient light.
-It provides a clean, typed driver, calibration utilities, structured readings, a command‑line interface, and optional integrations such as MQTT, Prometheus, and a REST API.
+It provides a typed driver, calibration utilities, structured readings, a command‑line interface, and optional integrations such as MQTT, Prometheus, and a REST API.

 This project is a modernized and extended rewrite of the original driver by @ageir:
 [https://github.com/ageir/chirp-rpi](https://github.com/ageir/chirp-rpi)